openplantpathology/OpenPlantPathology/content/post/2019-08-25-text-analysis-brazil-abstracts.md

 Emerson Del Ponte

 The  scientific conference promoted by the [Brazilian Society of Plant Pathology](http://sbfitopatologia.org.br/) (SBF) is the primary venue for local scientists to present their research data.
-Among the different ways of delivering science and receiving feedback, poster presentation is tradition and central at the meeing.
+Among the different ways of delivering scientific content and receiving feedback, poster presentation is tradition and central at meetings.
 They might provide the largest amount of the least biased (not by invitation) information on the current and future status of research in the field.
 Most commonly, summaries of work presented in a conference are based on the number of abstracts per subarea or number of results from a keyword-based search.
-I have played with text analysis in a [recent research article](https://apsjournals.apsnet.org/doi/full/10.1094/PHYTO-02-17-0069-FI#fig2) and thought it could be useful here to identify the most frequent research areas to be presented at the [51CBFito meeting](http://cbfito2019.com.br/).
+I have played with text analysis in a [recent research article](https://apsjournals.apsnet.org/doi/full/10.1094/PHYTO-02-17-0069-FI#fig2) and thought it could be useful to identify the most frequent research areas to be presented at the [51CBFito meeting](http://cbfito2019.com.br/).
 I also wanted to learn new coding and, of course, share what I've learned.

 ## Sources of data

-I began looking for the data and found a PDF file with several pages in the preface and a list of poster titles of organized by sessions.
+I began looking for the data and found a PDF file with several pages in the preface and a list of poster titles organized by sessions.
 I was not succesful in extracting information from that file using [*pdftools*](https://docs.ropensci.org/pdftools) package the way I would like to.
 I gave up using that source and asked the organizers if there was another format - different from a spreadsheet.
 They sent me a link to a [webpage](http://cbfito2019.com.br/index.php?page=portugues) that mainly displays a two-column table with poster IDs and titles in Portuguese.
-That worked much better and was a chance for me to learn about scraping (harvesting) data from webpages using the [*rvest*](https://rvest.tidyverse.org/index.html) package.
+This source worked much better and was a chance for me to learn about scraping (harvesting) data from webpages using the [*rvest*](https://rvest.tidyverse.org/index.html) package.

 ## Time to harvest